Frequently Asked Questions

-What are the goals of Yahara 2070?
+What were the goals of Yahara 2070?

-The practical goals of Yahara 2070 are to spark creative conversations about the future of the Yahara Watershed and to encourage long-term thinking in decision making today—an uncommon but necessary practice for ensuring our communities are resilient places to live.
+The practical goals of Yahara 2070 were to spark creative conversations about the future of the Yahara Watershed and to encourage long-term thinking in decision making today—an uncommon but necessary practice for ensuring our communities are resilient places to live.
 The scenarios are intended to be starting points for envisioning what is possible and desirable among the diversity of people who live in the region.

 But isn’t 2070 a bit far away?

 2070 is two generations into the future.
 If you know anyone under the age of 20, then you know someone who will likely be alive then.
 So thinking about two generations from now is thinking about the future of our children, grandchildren, and the other young people each of us cares about.

 When it comes to environmental change, many important things change slowly.
 The impacts of the actions we take today will last long into the future.
 For example, water quality problems in the Yahara Watershed began when Euro-American settlers began to farm the region in the 1800s.
 Thus, anticipating the possible effects of changing interactions between humans and their environment can help us ensure future generations will be able to live in a healthy and resilient place.

 Scenarios are a way to overcome the rarity and difficulty of long-term thinking.
 They offer a tangible and empowering process for thinking about future generations and what we can do now to ensure their well-being.